myck2008/CityNightLights/README.md

-This is Final Project for Code in Place
+This is Final Project for Stanford University Code in Place

 Click how many light windows you can!

-The source code only compatible with Code in Place IDE
+The source code only compatible with Code in Place IDE and might not compatible in mobile mode

 Demo Link
 https://codeinplace.stanford.edu/cip6/share/Ke5Nk4ASyjwxQOG525Iq